juho-lee/juho-lee.github.io/_pages/about.md

 My [CV](cv.pdf) (updated Jan.
 2023).

 ## Research Interests
-- Bayesian deep learning & deep Bayesian learning
+- Bayesian deep learning
 - Bayesian nonparametric models
-- Random graph models
+- Generative models
+- Meta learning

 ## For prospective students
-I'm looking for self-motivated students interested in machine learning / deep learning / Bayesian methods.
-For now, I only advise students in the graduate school of AI at KAIST, so please get an admission before contacting me.
-I strongly recommend to contact me in advance (at least two or three months earlier than the grad school admission deadline) and conduct a research project with me.
+I'm seeking self-motivated students who are interested in machine learning, deep learning, and Bayesian methods.
+Currently, I only advise students who are enrolled in the Kim Jaechul graduate school of AI.
+If you want to work with me, I encourage you to reaching out to me early, ideally two or three months before the grad school admission deadline and work on research projects under my supervision.

 ## Contacts
 - (first_name)(last_name) at kaist.ac.kr